LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Expanded simulation experiments

-\paragraph{Few-shot experiments using LLM / VLM} We expanded our evaluation to include the few-shot performance of existing Large Language Models (LLMs) and Vision Language Models (VLMs).
-Consistent with the inference settings described in \sref{sec:inference}, we provided three additional examples from either \modelIBC or \modelDIBC for each test scenario.
+We expanded our evaluation to include the few-shot performance of existing Large Language Models (LLMs) and Vision Language Models (VLMs).
+Consistent with the inference settings described in \aref{app:inf}, we provided three additional examples from either \modelIBC or \modelDIBC for each test scenario.
 The results of these evaluations are detailed in \tref{tab:fewshot}, where we examine three variables:

 \textbf{Vision}: When this option is enabled, the model will have access to the current image observation, allowing it to integrate visual data into its response.
 If disabled, the model operates solely as a text-based system.\\ \textbf{Oracle}: This variable is checked when the examples are drawn from the \modelDIBC dataset.
 It indicates that the examples provided for few-shot learning include descriptive textual information about the reference images, potentially offering richer context.\\ \textbf{Same-task}: When this is checked, the examples used for prompting are from the same task type as those in the evaluation environment.